yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 1. Navigate back to the **Delete directory 'Adatum Lab'** blade and select **Delete**.

-1. Within the Remote Desktop session to **az30410a-vm1**, in the browser window displaying the Azure portal, start a PowerShell session within the Cloud Shell pane.
+1. On the lab computer, in the browser window displaying the Azure portal, make sure you are connected to the original Azure Active Directory tenant, and start a PowerShell session within the Cloud Shell pane.

 1. From the Cloud Shell pane, run the following to list the resource group you created in this exercise: